 A good way to do this is to use a “credit repair credit card”.
 These are available to people with poor credit records or no credit histories.
 Using one for small purchases and paying the balance in full each month will start to build up a positive history of credit usage on your file.

 The interest charged by credit repair card lenders is very high.
-To avoid paying this make sure that you pay off the balance in full at the end of each month.
-Such repayments provide clear evidence of responsible credit usage.
+Make sure that you pay off the balance in full at the end of each month.
+This will help provide evidence of responsible credit usage.

 Arrange a call with a Bankruptcy Expert